stephanmantler/suncalc/README.md

  * `fraction`: illuminated fraction of the moon; varies from `0.0` (new moon) to `1.0` (full moon)
  * `phase`: moon phase; varies from `0.0` to `1.0`, described below
- * `angle`: midpoint angle in radians of the illuminated limb of the moon reckoned eastward from the north point of the disk;
- the moon is waxing if the angle is negative, and waning if positive
+ * `angle`: midpoint angle in radians of the illuminated limb of the moon reckoned eastward from the north point of the disk the moon is waxing if the angle is negative, and waning if positive

 Moon phase value should be interpreted like this: